The Most Revd. Nicholas Dikeriehi Orogodo Okoh, Primate of All Nigeria, Chairman of GAFCON since 2016

 He was appointed in 2012 by the President of the Republic of South Sudan as the Chairperson of the Presidential Committee for Peace, Reconciliation and Tolerance to spearhead the peace process among conflict-torn communities in Jonglei State in South Sudan.
 Later, he was appointed again in 2013 by a presidential decree to head the National Committee for Peace, Reconciliation and Healing.

-The Most Rev. Héctor (Tito) Zavala Muñoz, Bishop of Chile and Presiding Bishop of the Province of South America
+The Most Rev. Greg Venables, Archbishop of Chile and Presiding Bishop of the Province of South America

-He is married to Miriam and they are blessed with three adult children.
+He is married to Sylvia and they are blessed with three adult children and seven grandchildren.

 The Most Rev’d Onesphore Rwaje, Archbishop of Rwanda